 Volkswagen’s fully-electric Golf, the e-Golf was to be discontinued once the ID.3 starts reaching the market widely.
 However that was before the pandemic and reports state VW will continue to sell the e-Golf through 2020 as the demand for the car is robust and Volkswagen has faced short delays in the launch of the ID.3.
 The e-Golf has a 35.8 kWh battery pack and offers a range of 231 km (WLTP).
 Though the e-Golf is great to drive, the driving range is not very competitive.
 The Golf-sized ID.3, however, offers a driving range of up to 320 km in the lowest spec and goes up to 550 km with the largest battery pack on offer.

 While the long-term future does look uncertain for combustion-engine models like the Polo and Golf that have dominated the sales tables in Europe for decades, their story is not coming to an abrupt end.

 Stackmann had confirmed to Auto Express that a ninth-generation Golf will be launched before the switch to full-electric models happen around the world.
-The eighth-generation Golf, which is scheduled to be launched this year in the UK, will be available with five engines – two petrol engines, two diesel engines and one mild-hybrid powertrain.
+The eighth-generation Golf is available with five engines – two petrol engines, two diesel engines and one mild-hybrid powertrain.
 There’s also a GTE plug-in hybrid version that has a TSI four-cylinder engine and an electric motor for a combined output of 245 PS (180 kW) and 400 Nm of torque.
 The GTE Golf has an all-electric range of 60 km and can be driven up to 130 km/h in this mode.